House Democrats blame losses on polls, message, even Trump

 Asked what went wrong, one Democratic strategist granted anonymity to frankly run through the list shortcomings, said: “All of the above.”

 Money, with the onslaught of campaign cash flowing to Democrats in an anti-Trump revolt, was the one thing on their side.
+But money alone was not enough.

 Key Democrats said the GOP attacks against them as wild-eyed “socialists” are damaging, as are some of the party’s most liberal proposals.